diba-lab/sleep_loss_hippocampal_replay/README.md

 ### Interactive sleep scoring plots
 Navigate to the `interactive_figures/sleep_scoring` folder and download a sleep scoring file (.html format) for a session of your choice.

 In this file you will find an interactive plot of sleep scoring for that session.
-An example sleep deprivation session is shown below:
+An example sleep deprivation session is shown below.
+You can use the pan and zoom buttons to focus in on different periods of the recording.
+The x-axis of the top five plots is in seconds.
+PRE (home cage recording prior to track running) spans from 0 to ~2.5 hours (up to ~9000 seconds).
+MAZE spans from ~2.5 to 4 hours (~9000 sec to ~14,400 sec).
+Sleep Deprivation (SD) spans from 4 hours to 9 hours (~14,400 sec to ~32400 sec), and recovery sleep (RS) occurs from 9 hours until the end of the recording (~32400 sec on).
+Non sleep deprivation (NSD) occurs from 2.5 hours to the end of recording (~9000 sec on).

 ![Example SD session](sleep_scoring_example.png)